sam-mahdi/Sparky_to_CPMG_Fit/README.md

 Modify adjustable parameters.

 1. peak_lists- This parameter is a list of strings containing all the peaklist files. ***Must be in order of increasing CPMG frequency***
 The files must be strings (surrounded by quotation marks), and closed by brackets.
-I.E. ['file1.txt', 'file2.txt']
+I.E. ['file1.txt', 'file2.txt'] ***ensure peaklists are in the same directory as the script***
 2. time_value- This is the t_value from the procpar file [float input]
 3. error_min- The lowest possible error.
 Any relative error value that is below this, will be set to this value by default [float input]
 4. time_zero- This is the very first spectra in the CPMG sequence, standard NHSQC [string input]